Automations

 Track automation activity through:

-- Automation Reports - Detailed execution history
+- Automation Reports - Detailed execution history and per-run result summaries

 Best Practices